Roboguy420/Gex2PS1ModelExporter/README.md

 Choose either release or debug depending on which one you want to build for.
 Right click _png_ and click _Build_.

-Create a new folder called _libpng_ in the _libraries_ folder in the model exporter's source code.
+Create a new folder called _libpng_ in the _lib_ folder in the model exporter's source code.
 Create two more folders inside the new folder called _include_ and _lib_.

 Copy _libpng16.dll_, _libpng16.lib_, _libpng16d.lib_, _zlibstatic.lib_, and _zlibstaticd.lib_ and paste them into the _lib_ folder.